porscheinformatik/sonar-dependency-check-plugin/README.md

 #### Libraries

-The list of allowed dependencies with a given version range can be configured.
+The list of allowed dependencies with a given version range can be configured via Settings > Configuration.

 Here is an example:
 <table>